mackmoe/Scripture_Study_Notes/Highlights/Genesis.md

 ## Comments

 In the original language, the word for seasons is actually "וּלְמ֣וֹעֲדִ֔ים" (ū-lə-mō-w-‘ă-ḏîm or Strong's 4150 "moed") which is used all over the bible to tell us when his appointed times/feast are.
-They are special, they are days He set appart that he promised us that we could meet with him.
+They are special, they are days He set appart that God promised us that we could meet with Him.

 #### TAGS